wevoice/wesub/docs/api.rst

 --------------

 Before interacting with the api, you must have an API key.
-In order to get one, create a user on the Universal Subtitles website, then go to the `edit profile
+In order to get one, create a user on the Amara website, then go to the `edit profile
 <http://www.universalsubtitles.org/en/profiles/edit/>`_ page.
 At the bottom of
 the page you will find a "Generate new key" button .
 Clicking on it will fetch your user the needed API key.